 Some people also tie a Rakhi to an idol of Lord Krishna, seeking protection and support in times of need.
 Sisters send Rakhi and rakhi sets to their brothers who stay far away from them.

-Spending days with quarantine life, everyone would now want to make this festival a little special by creating some unforgettable memories.
-Do not let go of the spirit of Raksha Bandhan 2021 and extend your wish this year in a different way.
+Everyone wants to make this festival a little special by creating some unforgettable memories.
+Do not let go of the spirit of Raksha Bandhan 2023 and extend your wish this year in a different way.

 Make Rakhi at home

 Why tie a readymade rakhi from market.
-This year, when it is about coping with COVID and staying safe, why wander hours into markets to find that perfect rakhi?
+Do you wander hours into markets to find that perfect rakhi?
 Why not make it yourself!
 Decorate a thali with beads and frills, make rakhis with gold-silver threads, sequins, and stones.
 Let your imaginations flow.
 There are various tutorials you can find on youtube for ideas.
-You can also give rakhi a nostalgic appeal by tying a mask rakhi or make rakhi with messages like ‘stay at home’ ‘ be safe Bhai’.
+You can also give rakhi a nostalgic appeal by tying a personlized message on rakhi.

 Make sweets at home